deliveroo/pgbouncer-healthcheck/README.md

-# EC2 docker healthcheck
+# PGBouncer healthcheck

 ## Introduction

-This implements a http `/health` check for ECS hosts.
+This implements a http `/health` check for PGBouncer hosts.

-Similar to web containers that use ALB healthchecks to determine liveliness, we can healthcheck the EC2 hosts if the `dockerd` is behaving correctly.
+This healthcheck provides a simple yes/no health response based on attempting to connect to PGBouncer and execute a request, as well as checking the Datadog agent.

+There are also several endpoints used for diagnostics.

 ## Building and running